-“We began an investigation that his mother might have met with foul play based on contradictory statements from Dmitry and his being in possession of the clothes she wore in the surveillance photo taken at the JFK airport.” — Retired FBI Agent Scott Duffey
+“We began an investigation that his mother might have met with foul play based on contradictory statements from Dmitry.” — Retired FBI Agent Scott Duffey

-The following are links to newspaper articles about the Dmitry Pronin bank robbery case which lead to the missing person and murder investigation of his mother, Yulia Pogrebenko:
+The following links are to newspaper articles about the bank robbery conviction for Dmitry Pronin and later his murder conviction for the death of his mother, Yulia Pogrebenko: